 These deliveries and arrangements must be made before the expiration of the offer.
+Common shares of New Valley validly tendered and not properly withdrawn in connection with our offer commenced on

+October 20, 2005 will automatically be considered tendered into this revised offer.
 Tenders by Notice of Guaranteed Delivery will not be accepted.

-The term "agent's message" means a message, transmitted by DTC to, and received by, the Exchange Agent and Depositary and forming a part of a bookentry confirmation, which states that DTC has received an express acknowledgment from the participant in DTC tendering the common shares of New

-Valley which are the subject of the book-entry confirmation, that the participant has received and agrees to be bound by the terms of the Letter of Transmittal and that we may enforce that agreement against the participant.
+The term "agent's message" means a message, transmitted by DTC to, and received by, the Exchange Agent and Depositary and forming a part of a bookentry confirmation, which states that DTC has received an express acknowledgment from the participant in DTC tendering the common shares of New Valley which are the subject of the book-entry confirmation, that the participant has received and agrees to be bound by the terms of the Letter of Transmittal and that we may enforce that agreement against the participant.

-The Exchange Agent and Depositary will establish an account with respect to the common shares of New Valley at DTC for purposes of the offer within two business days after the date of the distribution of this Prospectus, and any financial institution that is a participant in DTC may make book-entry delivery of the common shares of New Valley by causing DTC to transfer these common shares of New Valley into the Exchange Agent and Depositary's account in accordance with DTC's procedure for the transfer.
+The Exchange Agent and Depositary has established an account with respect to the common shares of New Valley at DTC for purposes of the offer, and any financial institution that is a participant in DTC may make book-entry delivery of the common shares of New Valley by causing DTC to transfer these common shares of New Valley into the Exchange Agent and Depositary's account in accordance with DTC's procedure for the transfer.
 For a tender made by transfer of common shares of New Valley through book-entry delivery at DTC to be valid, the Exchange Agent and Depositary must receive a book-entry confirmation of transfer and either a duly executed Letter of Transmittal or a duly executed copy thereof, along with any other required documents at one of its addresses set forth on the back cover of this Prospectus by the expiration date of the offer, or an agent's message as part of the book-entry confirmation.